A Focus on Foundation Planting

 The listed size of a plant’s mature width, or spread, typically represents the diameter of the plant at maturity.
 For planting, you’ll want to focus on the radius dimension by dividing the diameter in two.
 Let’s use another example to illustrate this point.

 Proper spacing is most important for large shrubs and trees, especially when they are known to have aggressive root systems.
-On the other hand, perennial plants and annuals rarely have expansive root systems that can damage your foundation.
-The same can be true for many shrubs, including small and dwarf varieties.
+On the other hand, many perennial plants and annuals are less likely to have root systems that can damage your foundation.
+The same can be true for many shrubs, including small shrubs and dwarf varieties.

 What’s the Value of Foundation Planting?